 Sublimation on Baby & Toddler Clothing

-Baby Onesies - Toddler T-Shirt - Raglan - Blankets - Bibs & Beanies in 100% Polyester
+Baby Onesies - Toddler T-Shirts - Raglan - Blankets - Bibs & Beanies in 100% Polyester

 Shop our large selection of sublimation baby apparel.
 Download our 2019 Baby & Toddler Clothing Blanks Catalog

 We are home to the best baby blanks apparel in California.
 The Laughing Giraffe® is a leader in sublimation clothing blanks wholesale for the baby & toddler clothing industry for the past 19-years.
 We are proud to provide our customers with fashionable, boutique-style blank clothes for infant, baby & toddlers at affordable prices.

 Our blanks are ideal for dye sublimation, heat transfer printing, and screen printing for the personalization industry.

 As a US-based company, all of our blanks are stored and shipped from our warehouse located in Santa Ana, CA offering fast shipping Monday - Friday.

 - Fast Shipping

 If you require a specific baby or kids clothing blank for sublimation printing,

 we will be more than happy to help.
 Give us a call at 888-529-3883 or send us an email here.